Episode 329 - Buying Time

 The huge salaries which the court offered kept everyone in line, kept them coming back, offering to be generals, governors, and bureaucrats, knowing that once they received a court salary, their family could be set for life, and possibly for generations.

-Since the Empire had lost lost all its territory to the Serbs and Turks, the government could no longer offer such salaries, nor did the Empire possess enough land to make its elites rich in their traditional role as landowners.
+Since the Empire had lost all its territory to the Serbs and Turks, the government could no longer offer such salaries, nor did the Empire possess enough land to make its elites rich in their traditional role as landowners.

 So those who still had money invested in commerce instead.

+After generations of snobbery about those who traded for a living, the Byzantine elite joined them.
 It was the only avenue open to them, and there was plenty of profit to be made.

 Constantinople remained an excellent entrepot for trade.

-Not only its geographical position, which dominated multiple trade routes, but the division of the surrounding region, into Genoese, Venetian, and Turkish spheres of influence, gave traders lots of options to work with.
+Not only its geographical position, which dominated multiple trade routes, but the division of the surrounding region into Genoese, Venetian, and Turkish spheres of influence, gave traders lots of options to work with.

 State service for the Roman government was now an opportunity to make contacts with important men and further your business interests.

 This put the elites of Byzantium at odds with their own government.
+The interests of the two sides no longer fully coincided.

 We saw this at Thessaloniki during Manuil's time there.